urbit/docs/tutorials/sail-and-udon.md

 New list elements are delineated by newlines beginning with list symbols of the appropriate type (`-` or `+`).

-Just as with non-list text, text on a bare newline will appear on line before, separated by a space.
+Just as with non-list text, text on a bare newline will appear on the line before, separated by a space.
 A `\\` is used to create a line-break that isn’t the list itself and isn’t a list.
 Both of these kinds of newlines must be indented by two spaces, or else the page will not parse.